Graduation Requirements for Baccalaureate and Associate Degrees

 Education students should consult with the University department of education for current information regarding the minimum standards for certification.

 All candidates for the baccalaureate degree must satisfy the final 30 hours rule which means that they must earn 30 credit hours in residence.
-The must also complete no fewer than 12 hours (in four courses of at least three or more credits) in their major(s).
+The candidate must also complete no fewer than 12 hours (in four courses of at least three or more credits) in their major(s).

 An individual can earn a second baccalaureate degree upon earning a minimum of 150 credits and the completion of all major requirements for two programs of study.
 This can be achieved in one of three ways: